-5.9 Release
+5.10 Release

-When the calling subscriber hands up, the battery feed relay for the calling line at the connector is released, and shortly the connector removes that upstream ground.
-As a result, all the switches in the connection release (the connector releases then too), and this connection is no more.
+When the calling subscriber hangs up, the battery feed relay for the calling line at the connector is released, and shortly the connector removes that upstream ground.
+As a result, all the switches in the connection release (the connector releases then too), the called line is thus turned free, and this connection is no more.